 For instance, if you have $300,000 in a savings account at one bank, $50,000 of your balance isn’t protected.
 If you instead put $150,000 into savings accounts at two different banks, your full balance will be insured.

 With more accounts to keep track of, it requires a bit more work to stay on top of how much is where, what each account balance is earning and what fees are being charged.

 One way to make things easier is to focus on fee-free accounts, which saves you the stress of having to remember each account’s monthly fees or minimum balance requirements.

-You can also try using an app or spreadsheet that helps track your financial accounts.
-Whenever you open a new account, add it to the app or spreadsheet so you have a single place you can use to keep an eye on all your financial accounts.
-That can help you make sure nothing falls through the cracks.
+A spreadsheet is a useful tool for organizing all of your accounts’ information.
+Whenever you open a new account, add it to the spreadsheet so you have a single place you can use to keep an eye on all your financial accounts.

-TJ Porter contributed to an update of this article.
+–Freelance writers Autumn Cafiero Giusti and TJ Porter contributed to previous versions of this article.